 Custom practice notes.
 I designed a rainbow version of our practice sticky notes and had them printed at VistaPrint.
 Here’s how we use them!

-In this time of COVID-19, while I’m teaching all of my lessons online, I have my students choose a prize from the prize box and I mail it to them if they’re out of state, or I drop it off at their house if they’re local, at their door, touch-free.
+For piano students I’m teaching online, I have my students choose a prize from the prize box and I mail it to them if they’re out of state.
 It’s really easy, and it helps their motivation and determination remain high, when they know a fun reward is coming.

 A few final words